johnshaughnessy/osai-ubuntu/nvidia-ctk-test/README.md

 docker build -t nvidia-ctk-test .
 ```

-> Building the image takes 10-20 minutes.
+> Building the image may take up to ~30 minutes.

 Run it: